-GorillaMobile Ori for iPad review
+GorillaMobile Ori for iPad full review

 Billed as an ergonomic stand, and constructed from lightweight aluminium-composite material, the Ori snugly supports the first-generation iPad.
 When closed, a micro-fibre cover protects the screen.